-Our workforce and professional lives change constantly, and we can all attest to that having lived through the pandemic.
+Our workforce and professional lives change constantly and we can all attest to that as we have lived a year through the pandemic.
 We were pushed into new technology usage at all levels, technology that would suit our staff, job seekers and employers.
 These are some trends that we need to expand upon and explore more closely in order to move forward smoothly and effectively.